vic-ma/howtodismantle.github.io/_posts/2024-02-13-Dismantle-the-smart.click-button-How-to-build-an-order-and-alert-system-with-a-narrowband-IoT-button.md

 ![image](/assets/2024-02-13/030.jpeg)

 In our sample we use a free public MQTT broker.
-In a real life environment you better set up your MQTT broker.
+In a real life environment you better set up your own MQTT broker.
 Here's a sample message that's sent out from the button.
 We don't use any content from the JSon.
 We will only use the fact that a message arrives and consider this as an event to be processed.
 If you like you might use attributes from this payload for other use (e.g. the battery status) to enhance your project.

 {% highlight json %}